qosf/qosf.org/qosf.org/what_is_os.md

 # Hero section
 title: What is Open Source
-description: and why it's not about *just* putting code out there
+description: and why it's not just about putting code out there

 # Micro navigation
 micro_nav: false